startxfr/helm-repository/charts/operator/README.md

 # STARTX helm : operator

-This helm chart is used to configure code ready workspace via it's operator and deploy a cheCluster.
+This helm chart is used to configure various operator using subscription (openshift) or CRD (k8s) ressources.
-This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines